Kwiziq community member

 We were asked to translate “I am leaving my place”.
 But it is ambiguous in English.
 E.g. if followed by “for ever” (as in moving out of my apartment), that would be “quitter”.
 But followed by “so i will see you at the cafe soon” would be “partir”.
 Shouldn’t the phrase be clarified to avoid ambiguity?

-This relates to:Partir, laisser, quitter, sortir = To leave -
+This question relates to:French lesson "Partir, laisser, quitter, sortir = To leave"

 You can even say quitter if you leave work for home.